 The international success of Folse’s cornerstone property, Lafitte’s Landing Restaurant, spawned the incorporation of several other Chef John Folse & Company properties.
 White Oak Plantation in 1986 established Folse’s catering and events management division.
 Chef John Folse & Company Publishing, since 1989, has produced nine cookbooks in his Cajun and Creole series, plus a novel, two children’s books and a religious memoir by other authors.
 “A Taste of Louisiana” is Folse’s international television series produced by Louisiana Public Broadcasting since 1990.
 Chef John Folse & Company Manufacturing, since 1991, is one of the few chef-owned food manufacturing companies in America producing custom-manufactured foods for restaurants as well as the retail and food service industries.
 In January 2005 a new USDA manufacturing plant opened in Donaldsonville, and in 2007 growing demands pushed the plant to expand.
 In 2008, Folse cut the ribbon of his expanded 68,000 square-foot manufacturing plant.

-The John Folse Culinary Institute at Nicholls State University in Thibodaux, Louisiana, opened in October 1994 and is dedicated to the preservation of Louisiana's rich culinary and cultural heritage.
+The Chef John Folse Culinary Institute at Nicholls State University in Thibodaux, Louisiana, opened in October 1994 and is dedicated to the preservation of Louisiana's rich culinary and cultural heritage.
 In March 2013 ground breaking ceremonies were held at NSU on the site of the new culinary arts building, which is projected to open in September 2014.
 In August 1996, Folse began broadcasting his radio cooking talk show, “Stirrin’ It Up.”
 In 2001, “Stirrin’ It Up” expanded to a television cooking segment during the 5 p.m. newscast on WAFB-TV Channel 9 in Baton Rouge.

 In 2010, Folse announced his business partnership with Chef Rick Tramonto and the formation of the new restaurant development company Home on the Range: Folse Tramonto Restaurant Development, LLC.
-The partners will launch their first joint restaurant, Restaurant R’evolution, at the Royal Sonesta Hotel New Orleans in the city’s renowned French Quarter in April 2012.
-Restaurant R’evolution will offer modern, imaginative reinterpretations of classic Cajun and Creole cuisine.
+The partners will launched their first joint restaurant, Restaurant R’evolution, at the Royal Sonesta Hotel New Orleans in the city’s renowned French Quarter in June 2012.
+Restaurant R’evolution will offers modern, imaginative reinterpretations of classic Cajun and Creole cuisine.
 In autumn 2014 Fold and Tramonto will open their second joint venture, Seafood R’evolution, in Ridgeland, MS, a bedroom community of the metro Jackson area.

 Folse has received numerous national and international accolades over the course of his 30-plus year career.
 In 1990, the American Culinary Federation named Folse the “National Chef of the Year,” and in 1999, the Research Chefs Association (RCA) named Chef John Folse & Company "Pioneers in Culinology" due to the efforts of Folse's culinary research team.
 He is the only chef ever to serve as chairman or president of the American Culinary Federation (1994), DiRoNA (2000-2001), and the Research Chefs Association (2005-2007).
 In 2006, Folse was inducted into the National Restaurant Association Educational Foundation’s College of Diplomates.
 In October 2008, Folse was awarded the Louisiana Governor’s Cultural Economic Development Arts Award.
 He holds honorary Doctorates of Culinary Arts from Johnson & Wales University in Providence, RI, and Baltimore International Culinary College.